Homemade Thin Mints (Vegan, Gluten Free)

 - Vegan Chocolate Chips: Use dairy-free chocolate chips to keep this recipe vegan.

-- Cut the Cookies: Place the dough between two sheets of parchment paper and roll it out to about ¼-inch thickness.
-Use a 1 ½-inch cookie cutter (or shot glass) to cut out circles.
+- Cut the cookies: Place the dough between two sheets of parchment paper and roll it out to about ¼-inch thickness.
+Use a small cookie cutter to cut out circles.
 If the dough softens too much while cutting, return it to the freezer for a few minutes.
 Re-roll the scraps and continue cutting until all the dough is used.

 - Bake: Preheat the oven to 350°F and line a baking sheet with parchment paper.
 Place the tray of cookies in the freezer while the oven heats.
 Bake the cookies for 10-12 minutes.
 Remove them from the oven and let them rest on the baking sheet for at least 15 minutes, or until completely cooled.
 Since we’re using almond flour, the cookies will feel soft at first but will firm up as they cool!

-- Coat in Chocolate: In a microwave-safe bowl, melt the chocolate chips and coconut oil in 30-second increments, stirring in between until smooth.
-Once melted, stir in the peppermint extract.
-Using a fork, dip each cookie into the melted chocolate, ensuring they are fully coated.
-Place them on a parchment-lined tray and refrigerate or freeze for 15-20 minutes until the chocolate hardens.
-If you have extra melted chocolate, drizzle it on top for a decorative touch.
+- Coat in Chocolate: Melt the chocolate chips and coconut oil until smooth, then stir in the peppermint extract.
+Using a fork, dip each cookie into the melted chocolate.
+Place back onto the parchment-lined tray.
+Chill until the chocolate hardens.
 Once the chocolate has set, dig in!

-These cookies taste best cold, just like the original Thin Mints!
+- Enjoy: Once the chocolate has set, dig in and enjoy!
+These cookies taste best cold, just like the original Thin Mints.

 Ingredients